-This blog post will discuss how you can test your APIs and realize the value you initially envisioned from them.
+This blog article will go through how to test your APIs so that you can get the value you expected from them.

 Table of Contents